juice-shop/juice-shop/README.md

   [Error 128](https://github.com/bower/bower/issues/50) from some GitHub repos during `bower install` execution, run `git config --global url."https://".insteadOf git://` and try `npm install` again
-- If using Boot2Docker (Docker inside VirtualBox on Windows) make sure that you also enable port forwarding from Host `127.0.0.1:3000` to `0.0.0.0:3000` for TCP
+- If using Docker Toolbox on Windows make sure that you also enable port forwarding from Host `127.0.0.1:3000` to `0.0.0.0:3000` for TCP for the `default` VM in VirtualBox
 - If `npm install` fails after an update of your local copy during `bower install` complaining about version issues, delete `/app/bower_components` and try again to remove outdated versions that